joppuyo/disable-media-pages/README.md

 ## How it works

 This plugin works by automatically setting all attachment slugs to an unique id, so they won't conflict with your pages.
-If an attachment page is accessed, the plugin will set a 404 status code and display the "page not found" template.
+If an attachment page is accessed, the plugin will return a 404 status code and display the "page not found" template.

 You can also mangle any existing attachment slugs so they won't cause any issues in the future.